Gaze Authentication: Factors Influencing Authentication Performance: RESULTS

 \subsection{Filtering}

 In this analysis, we did not have access to filtered optical axis measurements.
-Consequently, conditions involving filtered optical axis or both axes are omitted from the results, and only visual axis-filtered data is included in Table \ref{table:fiter_change}.
+Consequently, conditions involving filtered optical axis or both axes are omitted from the results, and only visual axis-filtered data is included in Table \ref{tab:fiter_change}.

+For S1, the t-tests indicate statistically significant degradation in nearly all comparisons.
+EER and FRR$_{0.002\%}$ increase after filtering in every transition except S1@17→S1@20, where broader performance losses overshadow the small FRR improvement.
+This indicates that filtering removes information that S1 relies on for discrimination.

-Table \ref{table:fiter_change} summarizes the changes in EER and FRR$_{0.002\%}$ when applying filtering (Filter Off $\rightarrow$ On).
-Results suggest that filtering negatively impacted performance in S1, with the only exception of improved FRR$_{0.002\%}$ from 97.03\% to 94.83\%; however, this change is marginal and does not provide meaningful practical benefit.
-In contrast, enabling the filter in S2 generally improved performance: S2@12 → S2@15 showed a substantial decrease in EER (-22.30\%) and FRR$_{0.002\%}$ (-10.94\%), S2@17 → S2@20 similarly showed strong improvements with EER decreasing by -25.16\% and FRR$_{0.002\%}$ by -4.71\%.
-Enabling filtering is the only case that improves performance in S2.
-These results highlight that filtering is beneficial only in S2.
+In contrast, enabling the filter in S2 generally improved performance: S2@12 → S2@15 showed a substantial decrease in EER (22.30\%) and FRR$_{0.002\%}$ (10.94\%), S2@17 → S2@20 similarly showed strong improvements with EER decreasing by 25.16\% and FRR$_{0.002\%}$ by 4.71\%.
+Most of the performance improvement is statistically significant.
+Enabling filtering is the only case where performance improves in S2.

+As Table \ref{tab:fiter_change} shows a consistent divergence in how filtering affects performance across the two calibration-depth settings.
+In S1, filtering reduces authentication performance, whereas in S2 it generally improves it.
+Because calibration depth is the only factor that differs between S1 and S2, this contrast points to an interaction between filtering and the depth-related characteristics of the gaze signal.
+We have conducted another comparison.

+Referring to Table \ref{tab:fiter_change_dis}, when filtering is Off in both, the authentication performance drop from S1 to S2 is substantial and statistically significant.
+On the other hand, when filtering is On in S2, the drop is still present and significant but considerably smaller.
+In other words, when calibration depth varies, filtering appears to reduce some of the added instability introduced by the depth change.
+This reversal relative to S1 suggests that filtering may be compensating for depth-related noise in S2, even though it suppresses informative detail under stable depth.